 "What's going on here?"

-It was a clear Spring night as we gathered in a hilly park in San Anselmo for Tami Griffith's deity class.
+It was a clear Spring night as we gathered in a hilly park in San Anselmo for a deity class.
 That evening, we were to aspect faeries or Earth-spirits.

 We paired up so we could aspect with a buddy in attendance.
 When it was my turn to begin aspecting, I felt as though my face was changing, my ears elongating, and my toes splaying.
 I felt an immense ebullience and wanted to run over the hillside, much to my partner's dismay.
 As I looked out over the landscape, it seemed as though every little detail was sacred and immensely important.
 I saw where some of my "kin" lived underneath a pile of woven twigs by a little bridge.
 I was giggling and bubbling and running around — laughing at questions and ignoring my partner's repeated requests that we stay on the footpaths.
 I laughed when she asked about sex.
 "No one belongs to anyone," I said.
 "Everyone is a part of everyone else and sex is.
 It just is!"